IAMconsortium/nomenclature/doc/source/user_guide/model-mapping.rst

    # initialize a RegionProcessor instance from the directory containing model mappings
    rp = RegionProcessor.from_directory("mappings")

+   # initialize a DataStructureDefinition
+   dsd = DataStructureDefinition("defintions", ["region", "variable"])

    # IAMC formatted input data, to be processed
    data = pyam.IamDataFrame("input_data.xlsx")

    # returns the processed data as IamDataFrame
-   processed_data = rp.apply(data)
+   processed_data = rp.apply(data, dsd)

+The DataStructureDefinition instance is required for region processing because it is used to validate the regions defined in the model mappings and provides information about variable aggregation (see :ref:`region_aggregation_attributes` for details).
+The DataStructureDefinition *must* contain the *region* and *variable* dimensions in order to be used as part of the region processing.

-Calling :meth:`RegionProcessor.apply` directly as in the example above is done mostly for illustrative purposes.
+Calling the :meth:`RegionProcessor.apply` method directly as in the example above is done mostly for illustrative purposes.

-In practice, normally, both region processing *and* validation are desired and so the use of the :func:`process` function (details can be found under :ref:`minimum_working_example`) which combines both is recommended.
+In normal practice, both region processing *and* validation are desired and so the use of the :func:`process` function (details can be found under :ref:`minimum_working_example`) which combines both is recommended.
 Nonetheless, if only region processing is necessary the above code is appropriate.